-City of Oxnard's Affordable Housing Division (AHRD) offers CDBG grants funds for rehabilitation of owner-occupied single family housing and mobile homes for local residents.
-Ventura County Development Corporation (VCCDC) will utilize CDBG grant funds for Oxnard residents to provide a down-payment assistance program.
+Habitat for Humanity of Ventura County will provide homeowner rehabilitation assistance program with CDBG funds.
+Ventura County Development Corporation (VCCDC) will continue to utilize CDBG grant funds from the previous years for Oxnard residents to provide a down-payment assistance program.
 AHRD will also continue to provide financial assistance to Community Housing Development Organizations (CHDO) and affordable housing developers to develop affordable housing units throughout the City subject to available funding and as permitted by the funding source.
 Loan information is provided to interested residents at homeownership fairs, workshops, and on the City of Oxnard's Housing Department website.

-AP-60 Public Housing - 91.220(h) Introduction
+AP-60 Public Housing - 91.220(h)

 Oxnard Housing Authority (OHA) currently administers 520 public housing units, 1,904 Section 8 rental assistance vouchers, which includes 77 VASH vouchers, 40 Mainstream vouchers, 10 Family Unification vouchers, 46 Emergency Housing vouchers, and provides support services through its Resident Services program and Family Self-Sufficiency (FSS) program.
 The needs of public housing residents are supported with a Resident Services program which offers a variety of services to families and youth on-site.
 The FSS program supports and promotes public housing and Section 8 families with homeownership opportunities and economic self-sufficiency.
-The FSS Program provides one-on-one counseling and individual assistance to families that participate in this program.
-Marking flyers for the residential rehabilitation program and the home buyer program are also available in the City's Housing Department lobby.
+The FSS Program provides one-one counseling and individual assistance to families that participate in this program.